jamesopstad/typesafe-router/README.md

 This approach unlocks great benefits, both in terms of type safety and lazy-loading.

-(These definitions borrow from Matt Brophy's excellent blogpost on the new React Router lazy-loading features).
+> These definitions borrow from Matt Brophy's excellent blogpost on the new React Router lazy-loading features.

-Let's get started!

 ### Create the route config, using just the path matching fields, and then export the type